Marcus Whitman Statue

 Facts

-About Marcus Whitman Statue
+About the Marcus Whitman Statue

 Marcus Whitman was a medical missionary and early pioneer of the Oregon Territory.
 He is remembered mostly for helping to lead the first large party of wagon trains along the Oregon Trail, establishing it as a viable route for the thousands of emigrants who used the trail in the following decade.
 Whitman's mission site, established in 1836, is located near present day Walla Walla.
 Whitman College and Whitman County are named after him.